-- The liabilities and deferred inflows of resources of the City of Haverhill exceeded the assets and deferred outflows of resources at the close of the most recent year by \$359.6 million (net position). - At the close of the current year, the City's general fund reported an ending fund balance of \$29.0 million.
-Total fund balance represents 12% of total general fund expenditures. - The City's total debt (short-term and long-term combined) decreased by \$2.3 million during the year. - The City's total other postemployment benefit (OPEB) liability increased by \$1.9 million and totaled \$474.7 million at year-end. - The City's net pension liability (NPL) decreased by \$18.2 million and totaled \$155.3 million at year-end. - In order to take advantage of favorable interest rates, the City issued \$2.8 million of general obligation refunding bonds on December 17, 2020.
-The proceeds of the refunding bonds were used to complete a current refunding of existing debt.
-The refunded bonds totaled \$3.1 million and became callable on February 1, 2021.
-As a result of the transaction, the refunded bonds were paid down on the call date and the liability has been removed from the statement of net position.
-The transaction resulted in an economic gain of \$310,000 and a reduction of \$323,000 in future debt service payments. - Beginning net position/fund balance of the governmental activities, business-type activities, and other applicable funds were restated to reflect corrections of prior year balances (See Note 18). - Beginning net position/fund balance of the governmental activities and nonmajor governmental funds were revised to reflect the implementation of GASB Statement #84 Fiduciary Activities (See Note 18).
+- The liabilities and deferred inflows of resources of the City of Haverhill exceeded the assets and deferred outflows of resources at the close of the most recent year by \$328.0 million (net position). - At the close of the current year, the City's general fund reported an ending fund balance of \$29.8 million.
+Total fund balance represents 13% of total general fund expenditures. - The City's total debt (short-term and long-term combined) decreased by \$10.0 million during the year. - The City's total other postemployment benefit (OPEB) liability decreased by \$135.7 million and totaled \$339.0 million at year-end.
+This was mainly the result of an increase in the discount rate from 2.25% to 3.50%. - The City's net pension liability (NPL) decreased by \$37.6 million and totaled \$117.7 million at year-end.
+This was mainly due to returns on investments as a result of favorable market conditions at the measurement date, of December 31, 2021. - In 2022, the City's temporary financing agreement with the Massachusetts Clean Water Trust (MCWT) for upgrades to the City's existing wastewater infrastructure network was permanently financed and therefore \$7.4 million of previously issued interim loans were converted to long term outstanding loans.